takipi/api-client/README.md

 ## Background

-The API Client is divided into two projects: the API Client itself, and a set of utility functions.
+The API Client is divided into two projects: the [API Client itself](/tree/master/api-client), and a set of [utility functions](/tree/master/api-client-util).

-The API Client provides methods for `GET`, `PUT`, `POST`, and `DELETE` REST operations, as well as plain old Java objects (POJOs) that represent request and result objects for each operation available through the [public API](https://doc.overops.com/reference).
+The API Client provides methods for `GET`, `PUT`, `POST`, and `DELETE` REST operations, as well as plain old Java objects (POJOs) that represent request and result objects for each operation available through the [OverOps public API](https://doc.overops.com/reference).

 Utility functions wrap commonly used API operation sets into a single function.
 For example, the [`LabelUtil.createLabelsIfNotExists`](api-client-util/src/main/java/com/takipi/api/client/util/label/LabelUtil.java#L35) method first makes an API call to list all labels for a given environment, then compares that list with a list of new labels, calling the create label API for each label that does not already exist.
-The utility wraps several individual API calls into a single convenience method.
+Several individual API calls are wrapped into a single convenience method.

 The OverOps API Client and Utility functions make it easy to access data, extend the functionality of OverOps, and integrate OverOps data with other platforms without having to manually make and parse HTTP requests.

 ## Getting Started

+### Installing

 The [API Client](https://mvnrepository.com/artifact/com.takipi/api-client) and [Utility functions](https://mvnrepository.com/artifact/com.takipi/api-client-util) are both published to the Maven central repository.
 Simply add one or both to your dependencies to use them in your code.